 Before signing the Internship Agreement, the employment services provider explains the terms and conditions of the internship.
 After signing the Internship Agreement, the provider gives the intern a copy of the Internship Agreement, a fact sheet, a contact card and information on insurance.

 The participant can end the internship placement at any time, without penalty to their income support payment.
-In most cases, the placement ends early as the young person has decided that the industry is not for them.
+There are a number of reasons why the placement may end early, for example, if the young person has decided that the industry is not for them.

 During the placement, the intern is supervised by a person with a high level of skills or knowledge of the activities the intern will undertake and ensures the intern undertakes tasks appropriate to their skills and knowledge in a safe environment.

-The Department of Jobs and Small Business purchases insurance for all job seekers participating in employment assistance programs, including PaTH internships.
+The Department of Education, Skills and Employment purchases insurance for all job seekers participating in employment assistance programs, including PaTH internships.

 What safeguards are in place to ensure host businesses meet program requirements?